-We have also been involved in various litigation, including purported class or representative actions with respect to matters arising under the U.S. Fair Labor Standards Act, California Labor Code and Private Attorneys General Act.
+We have also been involved in various litigation, including purported class or representative actions with respect to matters arising under the U.S. Fair Labor Standards Act, California Labor Code and Private Attorneys General Act ("PAGA").
 Many involve allegations for allegedly failing to pay wages and/or overtime, failing to provide meal and rest breaks and failing to pay reporting time pay, waiting time penalties and other penalties.

-A former employee filed a complaint in California Superior Court, Santa Clara County in July 2017, which seeks civil damages and penalties on behalf of the plaintiff and similarly situated persons for various alleged wage and hour violations under the California Labor Code, including failure to pay wages and/or overtime, failure to provide meal and rest breaks, failure to pay reporting time pay, waiting time penalties and penalties pursuant to California's Private Attorneys General Act.
+A former employee filed a complaint in California Superior Court, Santa Clara County in July 2017, which seeks civil damages and penalties on behalf of the plaintiff and similarly situated persons for various alleged wage and hour violations under the Labor Code, including failure to pay wages and/or overtime, failure to provide meal and rest breaks, failure to pay reporting time pay, waiting time penalties and penalties pursuant to PAGA.
 We filed a motion for summary judgment.
-The court granted our motion for summary judgment in March 2020, and plaintiff filed an appeal of the court's ruling in May 2020.
+The court granted our motion for summary judgment in March 2020.
+The plaintiff filed an appeal of the court's ruling, and in December 2022, the Court of Appeals reversed the court's grant of summary judgment and directed the matter back to the superior court for further proceedings.
 We have retained outside counsel to represent us and intend to vigorously defend our interests in this matter.